simonecorsi/awesome/README.md

 *   [xi-editor/xi-editor](https://github.com/xi-editor/xi-editor) - A modern editor with a backend written in Rust.

 *   [facebook/relay](https://github.com/facebook/relay) - Relay is a JavaScript framework for building data-driven React applications.

+*   [nikivdev/flow](https://github.com/nikivdev/flow) - Your second OS.
+SDK that has it all.
+Streaming, OS control with agents.
+Declarative.
+Synced.

 ## OCaml